Fig: Overwintering

 People of the Italian diaspora who live in cold-winter climates have the practice of burying imported fig trees to overwinter them and protect the fruiting hard wood from cold.
 Italian immigrants to America in the 19th century introduced this common practice in cities such as New York, Philadelphia, Boston, and Toronto, where winters are normally too cold to leave the tree exposed.
-This practice consists in digging a trench that is appropriate to the size of the specimen, some of which are more than 10 feet tall, severing part of the root system, and bending the specimen into the trench.
-Specimens are often wrapped in waterproof material to discourage development of mould and fungus, then covered with a heavy layer of soil and leaves.
+This practice consists in digging a trench that is appropriate to the size of the specimen, some of which are more than 3 m tall, severing part of the root system, and bending the specimen into the trench.
+Specimens are often wrapped in waterproof material to discourage the development of mold and fungus, then covered with a heavy layer of soil and leaves.
 Sometimes plywood or corrugated metal is placed on top to secure the tree.
-In borderline climates like New York City burying trees is no longer needed because low winter temperatures have increased.
-Often specimens are simply wrapped in plastic and other insulating material, or not protected if planted in a sheltered site against a wall that absorbs sunlight.
+In borderline climates like New York City, burying trees is no longer needed because low winter temperatures have increased.
+Often, specimens are simply wrapped in plastic and other insulating material, or not protected if planted in a sheltered site against a wall that absorbs sunlight.

 Breeding

 While there are more naturally occurring varieties of figs than of any other tree crop, a formal fig breeding program was not developed until the beginning of the 20th century.
-Ira Condit, "High Priest of the Fig", and William Storey tested some thousands of fig seedlings in the early 20th century based at University of California, Riverside.
+Ira Condit, "High Priest of the Fig," and William Storey tested some thousands of fig seedlings in the early 20th century based at University of California, Riverside.
 The work they had been doing was later continued at the University of California, Davis.
 That fig breeding program was closed in the 1980s.

 Insect and fungal disease pressure affecting both dried and fresh figs led James Doyle and Louise Ferguson to revive the breeding program in 1989 using the germplasm that Condit and Storey had established.
 Two varieties from Doyle and Ferguson's program are now in production in California: the public variety "Sierra", and the patented variety "Sequoia".